Manual journal entry

 Prepare the upload file

-Your manual journal entry file must include the mandatory columns listed below.
-You can also include additional columns if needed for your process.
+Your manual journal entry file must include the mandatory columns below.
+You can add extra columns if your process needs them.

 ColumnRequirementNotes